Buyer24.ai

 How AI Finally Solves the Tail Spend Problem

 Every procurement organization has the same dirty secret: the bottom 80% of transactions by volume get almost no strategic attention.
-This "tail spend" — typically the last 20% of total spend value spread across thousands of small purchases — is too small to justify a full sourcing event, too varied to automate with catalog purchasing, and too numerous to ignore.
+This "tail spend" — typically the last 20% of total spend value spread across thousands of small purchases, much of it sitting within indirect procurement — is too small to justify a full sourcing event, too varied to automate with catalog purchasing, and too numerous to ignore.
+Tail spend is one application within our complete guide to AI in procurement.

 And yet, most organizations do ignore it.
 Because until now, the math didn't work.